 B.A. in Health and Exercise Science: Health Promotion and Fitness Management

-The Health Promotion and Fitness Management (HPFM) program is nationally-accredited by the National Wellness Institute.
+The Health Promotion and Wellness Management (HPWM) program is nationally-accredited by the National Wellness Institute.
 As it is an accredited program, students are qualified to sit for the Certified Wellness Practitioner examination upon graduation.
-HPFM was awarded the Distinguished Undergraduate Program Award for 2010 by the National Wellness Institute.
+HPWM was awarded the Distinguished Undergraduate Program Award for 2010 by the National Wellness Institute.
 The Award committee reviewed 278 health promotion undergraduate programs in the U.S. and selected three to receive this award in its inaugural year

 Laurie DiRosa, Ph.D.

 Laurie Dwyer, MS

 Academic Advisor: students with last name A-G